seeekr/ddp-client/README.md

 * Passing an alternative WebSocket implementation is possible, for example to add reconnection behavior.
 See constructor example below.
 * All code is modern ES6 with a sprinkle of ES7.
 * No Oauth support.
 (If anyone needs that, feel free to send a PR with modern rewrite of original source.)
-* (TODO) Ability to turn off client side collections.
+* Ability to turn off client side collections.
 Useful when using DDP for easy message passing between server and client.

 Dependencies
 --------------------